-THOMAS ALEXANDER, DIRECTOR
+THOMAS ALEXANDER, Treasurer

 Thomas holds a Bachelor of Science Degree from McMaster University, and is a Chartered Professional Accountant.
 Thomas is currently the Director, Finance, and Special Projects at Calfrac Well Services Ltd. where he has worked since 2007 in various senior finance positions in both Canada and the United States.
 Prior to this, Thomas spent a number of years working in the audit and assurance group of PwC, a major accounting firm.
 Thomas has a daughter attending Calgary Quest School.

-PAMELA ALKIER, DIRECTOR
+PAMELA ALKIER, Vice President

 Pamela has a Bachelor of Arts (Sociology, Psychology), a Bachelor of Social Work, and Human Resource Management Certificate from the University of Manitoba.
 Pamela started her career as a child protection social worker, and over the last 17 years has worked in Human Resources (Total Rewards, Talent Management and Communication & Risk Management).
 Pamela currently supports employees’ health and well-being at Canada’s largest integrated energy company.
 Pam has a son who attends CQS.